 The Iowa Fair Debt Collection Practices Act (FDCPA) was enacted to protect Iowa consumers from creditor harassment or abusive and deceptive debt collection practices.
 Unlike the federal FDCPA, the Iowa FDCPA applies to debt collectors collecting their own debts.
-Unfortunately, many collectors and collection agencies ignore the law and will violate your rights on a regular basis if you let them.
+Unfortunately, many collectors and collection agencies ignore the law and will harass you and violate your rights on a regular basis if you let them.
 If you do not feel like being abused anymore, or if you would like to resolve your debt issues, please contact us for a free consultation to see if we can assist you.

 Common Violations of the Iowa FDCPA include: